MicrosoftDocs/visualstudio-docs/docs/ide/find-and-fix-code-errors.md

 ---
 title: Fix program errors and improve code
-description: This article describes some basic ways Visual Studio can help you find and fix problems in your code, including build errors, code analysis, debugging tools, and unit tests. ms.date: 04/25/2023 ms.topic: conceptual
+description: Explore how Visual Studio can help you find and fix problems in your code, including build errors, code analysis, debugging tools, and unit tests. ms.date: 04/25/2023 ms.topic: conceptual
 author: Mikejo5000